Physalis heterophylla aka Clammy Ground Cherry

 Clammy Ground Cherry, Clammy Groundcherry, Wild Ground Cherry

-How to care for Clammy Ground Cherry
+How difficult is it to take care of Clammy Ground Cherry

 With its straightforward care requirements, Clammy Ground Cherry is a hassle-free plant that anyone can enjoy.